-To enter the competition, you should write a piece of 600–800 words relating to the theme 'Out of the Blue'.
-The piece must be original, written in the first person and based on personal experience relating to the theme.
-The deadline for submission is midnight on the 25th of November 2018.
+To enter the competition, you should write a piece of 600–800 words, which must be original, written in the first person and based on personal experience.
+For this year’s competition, instead of a general theme, entrants must include the phrase ‘and then it happened’ somewhere within their entry.
+Please note, ‘and then it happened’ should NOT be the title of the piece, but those four words should occur naturally somewhere in the text.
+The deadline for submission is midnight on 6 October 2019.
 The competition is open only to those who have never received payment for a travel-related article published in print or online (with the exception of competition entries for which a cash prize is awarded, and entries published in Bradt's anthologies).
 For full entry details, terms and conditions, see the links below.

 Bradt has a long-standing commitment to the promotion of excellent travel writing, and we have run an annual writing competition for over 20 years.
 By teaming up with the Edward Stanford Travel Writing Awards – which honour some of the country's best published writers – we are able to provide not only unique prizes but a priceless platform for three aspiring writers to showcase their skills to the professional travel-writing community.

-For the first time we are offering entrants to the Bradt New Travel Writer of the Year the opportunity to receive detailed expert feedback on their entry.
+For the second year running, we are offering entrants to the Bradt New Travel Writer of the Year the opportunity to receive detailed expert feedback on their entry.
 See below for more information.

-The wonderful main prize is a three-night winter break for two in Lapland at the Wilderness Hotel Inari, courtesy of Wexas, a commission to write an article about the prize trip for publication in Traveller magazine and a place on the annual Bradt Travel-Writing Seminar (run in conjunction with Travellers’ Tales, the UK’s leading training agency for aspiring travel writers).
+The wonderful main prize is a two-night break in Portugal at the Pousada Palácio de Queluz Hotel with three-day car hire and a guided tour of Lisbon's historic centre and the Belém neighbourhood, where the winner will be treated to a wine or olive-oil tasting, all courtesy of Wexas.
+Also included is a commission to write an article about the prize trip for publication in Traveller magazine and a place on the annual Bradt Travel-Writing Seminar (run in conjunction with Travellers’ Tales, the UK’s leading training agency for aspiring travel writers).

 How to enter:

-The shortlist will be posted on our website in early 2019.
-If you wish to be notified of the shortlist by email as soon as it is released, we will need your consent to be contacted via e-newsletter, (even if you are already a subscriber to our newsletter mailing list) so please choose OPT IN.
+The shortlist will be posted on our website in early December.
+If you wish to be notified of the shortlist by email as soon as it is released, we will need your consent to be contacted via e-newsletter (even if you are already a subscriber to our newsletter mailing list), so please choose OPT IN.
 This will also mean you are first to hear about our future travel-writing opportunities.
 By consenting to receive marketing correspondence, you agree that we may share your details with our competition partners Wexas, Wexas Traveller Magazine, the Edward Stanford Travel Writing Awards and Travellers' Tales.

 If you don’t wish to receive our e-newsletter, please choose OPT OUT.
-As above, we will post the shortlist announcement on our website so please check there.
+We will post the shortlist announcement on our website so please check there.

-Deadline for entering is midnight on the 25th November 2018.
-The shortlisted three entrants will be notified in early January.
+Deadline for entering is midnight on 6 October 2019.
+The shortlisted entrants will be notified in early December.

 We regret we are unable to accept entries by post.

 For some advice from our judges and examples of good writing from previous Bradt travel-writing competitions, click here.
+This year judge Jonathan Lorie has written an article with tips for travel writing competitions and using themes correctly, which can be read here.
 Last years finalists' entries are available to read here.
-And if you’d like more detailed advice from the experts on how to break into travel writing – including both the art and craft of writing articles and how to get your work published – then book yourself on the next one-day Bradt Travel-Writing Seminar being held on the 18th of November and featuring a panel including Bradt's founder Hilary Bradt.
+If you’d like more detailed advice from the experts on how to break into travel writing – including both the art and craft of writing articles and how to get your work published – then book yourself on the next one-day Bradt Travel-Writing Seminar being held on 29 September 2019 and featuring a panel including our founder Hilary Bradt.

-Jonathan’s new book The Travel Writer’s Way will be published by Bradt in January 2019.
+Jonathan’s new book The Travel Writer’s Way was publlished earlier this year by Bradt.
 This unique, practical 12-step programme helps readers develop their travel writing through enjoyable creative exercises and expert tuition.
 It features exclusive interviews on the craft of travel writing from several notable professional writers including Paul Theroux, Robert MacFarlane, Colin Thubron and Sara Wheeler.

 Anyone requesting feedback will also have the opportunity to buy a signed copy of The Travel Writer’s Way for the special price of £10.00 (RRP £14.99 – no VAT payable on print book sales in the UK).